Planet Square, Metropolis:

 [(*) Editor’s note: See “The Pied Piper of Steel,” Action Comics #398 (March, 1971), “The Man who Murdered Metropolis,” Action Comics #526 (December, 1981), and “Phantom Zone: The Final Chapter,” DC Comics Presents #97 (September, 1986).]

 The mayor of Metropolis was in full swing now, his prepared speech flowing like water over his tongue and into the microphones.
-Looking out from the podium, he saw the gathered crowd, anxiously awaiting what was coming next.
+Looking out from the podium, he saw the crowd gathered in the famous theater district, anxiously awaiting what was coming next.

 “And so, my friends, it is with great pleasure that I rededicate this building.
 Once again, Metropolis’ greatest paper will issue forth from a home that bears its name.”
 He pulled down the blue satin sheet that covered the archway over the building entrance.
 “I hearby rededicate the Taylor Building as the new Daily Planet Building!”
 Thunderous applause broke out among the onlookers, which was quickly drowned out by a rushing sound from overhead.
 “And to top off this edifice, ladies and gentlemen, with the most welcome assistance of Superman, I give you the Daily Planet!”

 High above, the last son of Krypton came into view, bearing the great copper and steel globe that once adorned the home of the great Metropolitan newspaper.
 He gently lowered it to the base that had been prepared for it and held it in place as he welded the globe into place with his heat-vision.
 The cheering of the crowd grew even louder when he released the globe and came down to join the dignitaries on the platform with the mayor.

 “Superman, thank you for joining us today and for providing a helping hand with the restoration of the Daily Planet!” said the mayor, talking into the microphone even as he spoke to Superman.